Sydney is a haven for Backpackers.

-Such is the pristine views of the bay from Circular Quay you could almost sit in one of the many harbour side cafés and watch the day slowly turn to night.
+We are starting with the pristine views of the Harbour from Circular Quay.
+You could sit in one of the many harbourside cafés and watch the day slowly turn into night.

-Tours around the building offer insight and appreciation into how incredible a feat this building is and if you’re a fan of the performing arts with over 40 live shows a week there is something for every backpacker at the Opera House.
+Tours around the building offer insight and appreciation into how incredible a feat this building is if you’re a fan of the performing arts with over 40 live shows a week.

 A place full of incredible flora and fauna, a walk through the Gardens is as good as any in Sydney.

-On a nice sunny day locals and travellers alike will be spread out taking in the sun amongst the ancient trees and yes, soaking in the views of the harbour.
+On a beautiful sunny day, locals and travellers alike will take in the sun amongst the ancient trees and, yes, soak in the views of the Harbour.

 Keen for a refreshment after the long walks?
 Or a little parched from relaxing in the sun?

-From the Hero of Waterloo to the Lord Nelson and the Australian Heritage Hotel, a 95 year old pub, you’re bound to find the pub, food and of course the beer that is right for you.
+From the Hero of Waterloo to Lord Nelson and the Australian Heritage Hotel, a 95-year-old pub, you will find the pub, food and of course, the beer that is right for you.

-But there is just one more thing you have to do before you continue your night of drinking on the town and the inevitable trip to the Kings Cross area, you must check out the Sydney Harbour Bridge at dusk right as the sun is falling beyond the horizon.
+But there is just one more thing you have to do before continuing your night of drinking on the town and the inevitable trip to the Kings Cross area.

-Whether the full hike to the top of the famed bridge is within your drinking/backpacker budget or not there are many ways to view the harbour from its spiritual centre.
+Whether the entire hike to the top of the famed bridge is within your drinking backpacker budget or not, there are many ways to view the Harbour from its spiritual centre.

-Walking across the bridge is free and offers some incredible panoramic views of the bay.
+Next, walking across the bridge is free and offers some incredible panoramic views of the Harbour.

-But to have the full experience one must make the trek to its highest point to take in views into the far off waters of the Pacific and down the river to Parramatta.
+But to have the whole experience, one must make the trek to its highest point to take in views into the far off waters of the Pacific and down the river to Parramatta.

-It is priceless at any time of the day, but when the sun falls and the horizon turns into a mix of bright orange and red it is an amazing experience.
+It is priceless at any time of the day, but when the sun falls and the horizon turns into a mix of bright orange and red, it is a fantastic experience.

-Ok so you’ve just completed the Harbour Bridge climb and you’re a little amped up and ready to put that pent up adrenalin to good use and hit the nightlife.
+Ok, so you’ve just completed the Harbour Bridge climb, and you’re a little excited and ready to put that pent up adrenalin to good use and hit the nightlife.

-There is plenty of choice, you could even head back to ‘The Rocks’ but no, the real party is at Potts Point and Kings Cross.
+There are plenty of choices, you could even head back to ‘The Rocks’, but no, the real party is at Potts Point and Kings Cross.

-Highlighted by Soho Bar, Hugo’s Lounge and Arq, which is popular on the gay scene, there is a huge array of options that will leave your legs heavy and you craving a greasy late night cheeseburger.
+Highlighted by Soho Bar, Hugo’s Lounge and Arq, well known on the gay scene, there is a massive array of options that will leave your legs heavy and you craving a greasy late-night cheeseburger.

-Hangover’s suck I know, but that is just the backpackers’ way and the best way to cure it and have an awesome time is not to curl up and drink heaps of water, it is to check out the plethora of beaches that cover the coast just outside of the CBD.
+Hangover’s suck, I know, but that is just the backpackers’ way and the best way to cure it and have an excellent time is not to curl up and drink heaps of water.
+Check out the plethora of beaches that cover the coast outside the CBD.

 Life’s a beach

-Only fifteen minutes from the city is Bondi Beach, a beach with great surf and an even better atmosphere.
+Bondi Beach is only fifteen minutes from the city, a beach with fantastic surf and an even better atmosphere.

-If you’re up for it the Bondi to Coogee beach coastal walk is a great way to spend the afternoon.
+The Bondi to Coogee Beach coastal walk is a great way to spend the afternoon if you’re up for it.

-There is one other beach that provides both the obvious in great surf but also a great party scene as the evening comes around, that beach is Manly Beach.
+One other beach that provides both the obvious in fantastic surf and a great party scene as the evening comes around is Manly Beach,

-Take a walk up the Corso on your way to the beach where you’ll find the Steyne Hotel a great place to check out as the beach quiets down and day turns to night.
+Then walk along the Manly Corso on your way to the beach.
+Keep an eye out for the Steyne Hotel, a great place to check out as the beach quiets down and day turns to night.

-There are many other attractions to check out that we couldn’t fit into this guide from the Sydney Aquarium, Taronga Zoo and The Tower Sky Walk.
+Fantastic attractions include the Sydney Aquarium, Taronga Zoo and The Tower Sky Walk.

-But with most things in walking distance or a fun ferry ride away ticking other things off on your Sydney Bucket List won’t be difficult.
+Most things are within walking distance or a fun ferry ride away.
+Making ticking stuff off your Sydney Bucket List will be a breeze.